Testing Elixir releases in CI

 (bandit 1.5.0) lib/bandit/pipeline.ex:124: Bandit.Pipeline.call_plug!/2

-but we won’t fix the error yet.
-Let’s reproduce it in CI.
+But we won't fix the error yet.
+Let's reproduce it in CI.

 We can use the same Dockerfile generated for us while running fly launch to start a container in GitHub Actions and then send an HTTP request to verify it works as expected.
 We’ll be using a script github_workflows_generator we introduced in the blog post Maintaining GitHub Actions workflows to write the workflow in Elixir.